Aladin147/BLKWDS_Manager/project_status.md

 - Updated the Add Gear screen to use the NavigationHelper
 - Updated the Member Management screens to use the NavigationHelper
 - Updated the Project Management screens to use the NavigationHelper
+- Updated the Studio Management screens to use the NavigationHelper

 **Improved:**